Hyde Park, London: Concerts

 The bandstand in Hyde Park was built in Kensington Gardens in 1869 and moved to its present location in 1886.
 It became a popular place for concerts in the 1890s, featuring up to three every week.
 Military and brass bands continued to play there into the 20th century.

 The music management company Blackhill Enterprises held the first rock concert in Hyde Park on 29 June 1968, attended by 15,000 people.
 On the bill were Pink Floyd, Roy Harper and Jethro Tull, while John Peel later said it was "the nicest concert I’ve ever been to".
 Subsequently, Hyde Park has featured some of the most significant concerts in rock.
 The supergroup Blind Faith (featuring Eric Clapton and Steve Winwood) played their debut gig in Hyde Park on 7 June 1969.
 The Rolling Stones headlined a concert (later released as The Stones in the Park) on 5 July that year, two days after the death of founding member Brian Jones, and is now remembered as one of the most famous gigs of the 1960s.
 Pink Floyd returned to Hyde Park on 18 July 1970, playing new material from Atom Heart Mother.
 All of the early gigs from 1968 to 1971 were free events, contrasting sharply with the later commercial endeavours.

 Queen played a free concert organised by Richard Branson in the park on 18 September 1976, partway through recording the album A Day at the Races.
 The band drew an audience of 150,000 – 200,000, which remains the largest crowd for a Hyde Park concert.
 The group were not allowed to play an encore, and police threatened to arrest frontman Freddie Mercury if he attempted to do so.

 The British Live 8 concert took place in Hyde Park on 2 July 2005, as a concert organised by Bob Geldof and Midge Ure to raise awareness of increased debts and poverty in the third world.
 Acts included U2, Coldplay, Elton John, R.E.M., Madonna, The Who, and Paul McCartney, and the most anticipated set was the reformation of the classic 1970s line-up of Pink Floyd (including David Gilmour and Roger Waters) for the first time since 1981.
 The gig was the Floyd's final live performance.

 Acts from each of the four nations in the UK played a gig in the park as part of the opening ceremony for the 2012 Summer Olympics.
 The headliners were Duran Duran, representing England, alongside the Stereophonics for Wales, Paolo Nutini for Scotland, and Snow Patrol for Northern Ireland.
 Since 2011, Radio 2 Live in Hyde Park has taken place each September.
-The British Summer Time series of concerts have taken place every summer in Hyde Park since 2013, and have included performances by Black Sabbath, Neil Young, Celine Dion and Bon Jovi.